Brennall/HFH-SRD/Chapter07.md

 14	       425,000

 ### Mercantile income is the total of gp earned from selling goods and transporting cargo and passengers, less the cost of goods sold, wages, rations, tolls, custom duties, moorage and stabling, and labor fees.
 Mercantile income from arbitrage and transport expeditions is calculated when the character reaches his final destination (usually by returning to his point of origin).
 Divide the total revenue from the expedition by the number of months that have elapsed since the expedition began to determine monthly income.
-If monthly mercantile income exceeds the character’s gp threshold, he earns XP equal to the difference per month of the expedition.
+If monthly mercantile income exceeds the character's gp threshold, he earns XP equal to the difference per month of the expedition.

 EXAMPLE: Farlaghn, a 7th level elven spellsword, leads a fleet of six small sailing ships from his home port to an exotic island port and back, a two-month expedition.
 At the conclusion of the expedition, his mercantile income (after all expenses) is 7,200gp.
 Since the expedition took two months, his monthly mercantile income is 3,600gp.
 His gp threshold is 3,000gp, so he earns 600XP for each month, or 1,200XP total.

 A follower or henchman earns 50% of the normal XP from mercantile activities.
-If multiple characters join a mercantile expedition, the total gp value should be divided among all surviving player characters and henchmen evenly, with henchmen receiving a ½ share each.
+If multiple characters join a mercantile expedition, the total gp value should be divided among all surviving player characters and henchmen evenly, with henchmen receiving a  1/2  share each.

 In cases where a character has both domain and mercantile income, the totals should be calculated separately.

 ### Experience from Magical Research

 A character may earn XP from magical research he conducts personally, if its cost exceeds his gp threshold.
 The XP is earned when the research is completed.
 Divide the cost of the research by the number of months required to complete it (always divide by at least one).
-If this monthly cost exceeds the character’s gp threshold, the character earns XP equal to the difference per month of research.
+If this monthly cost exceeds the character's gp threshold, the character earns XP equal to the difference per month of research.
 Both the base cost of the magical research and any precious materials apply, but the cost for libraries, workshops, or special components is excluded.
 Failing at magical research does not earn XP.

 EXAMPLE: Quintus, a 5th level mage, creates a scroll of sleep.
 This takes one week and 500gp.
 500gp divided by one (the minimum) is 500gp, which is less than his gp threshold of 800gp, so he earns no XP.
 He then creates a scroll of fireball.
 This takes three weeks and 1,500gp.
 1,500gp divided by one (the minimum) is 1,500gp, which is greater than his gp threshold of 800gp, so he earns the difference.
 Quintus has earned 700XP.
 Years later, at 9th level, Quintus creates a sword +2, which takes two months and 15,000gp.
 He also uses 15,000gp in precious materials, so the cost is 30,000gp.
 30,000gp divided by two months is 15,000gp.
-Quintus’ gp threshold is 9,000gp, so he earns 6,000XP for each month, or 12,000XP total.
+Quintus' gp threshold is 9,000gp, so he earns 6,000XP for each month, or 12,000XP total.

 Followers or henchmen conducting magical research earn 50% of the normal XP from magical research.
 An assistant gains 50% of the magical research XP he would earn if he conducted the research independently.
 (A follower or henchman acting as an assistant thus gains 25% of the normal XP.)
 Characters do not receive XP for magical research conducted by their assistants.

 EXAMPLE: Quintus, a 5th level mage, decides to focus on creating scrolls of fireball.
 He gives his assistant, Rigan, a 1st level mage henchman, a sample scroll of sleep and supervises him in the creation of more.
 With a sample, Rigan can make one scroll every half-week at a cost of 250gp.
 Each time Rigan succeeds, he will earn 56XP (250gp less his gp threshold of 25gp, multiplied by 25%).
 With a magic research throw of 16+, Rigan will succeed about twice per month.
-Should Rigan be so fortunate as to have Quintus’ close supervision (and resources) for about two years, he’ll earn around 2,700XP, enough to reach 2nd level.
+Should Rigan be so fortunate as to have Quintus' close supervision (and resources) for about two years, he'll earn around 2,700XP, enough to reach 2nd level.

 ### Experience from Hijinks

 A syndicate boss may earn XP from his monthly hijink income.
 Monthly hijink income is the total gp value earned from hijinks by the boss, less the cost of wages, attorneys, bribes, fines, and magical healing for his members.
 (Income can be rolled and calculated manually, or the Monthly Hijink Income table in the Managing Criminal Guilds section can be used for faster calculation.)
-If monthly hijink income exceeds the character’s gp threshold, he earns XP equal to the difference.
+If monthly hijink income exceeds the character's gp threshold, he earns XP equal to the difference.

 Syndicate members earn XP equal to 50% of the gp value of hijinks they perpetrate successfully.
 On average, 1st level followers will earn 50XP per month from hijinks.
 Assuming that their leader manages to bail them out of trouble every time they get caught, followers will reach 2nd level in about 25 months (two years).
 Most ruffians do not, in practice, live that long.

 ### 0th Level Characters and Experience from Campaigns

 A 0th level character may earn experience points from campaign activities.
 If the 0th level character earns 100 XP from campaign activities, he may advance to become a 1st level character.
-0th level characters are always considered to be followers or henchmen and earn ½ XP.
+0th level characters are always considered to be followers or henchmen and earn  1/2  XP.

 Magical Research: 0th level characters who study under an arcane spellcaster of 9th level or higher may become 1st level mages.
-To qualify they must first possess the Alchemy, Collegiate Wizardry, Magical Engineering, or related proficiency (Judge’s discretion).
+To qualify they must first possess the Alchemy, Collegiate Wizardry, Magical Engineering, or related proficiency (Judge's discretion).
 They must then study for 1d6 months and make a proficiency throw of 14+, modified by their INT bonus or penalty.
 Success means the character advances to 1st level.
 Failure means the character has no gift for magic.

 Domain and Mercantile Income: A 0th level character may earn XP from domain and mercantile income.
 They are treated as if they had a Gp Threshold of 25gp.
 The character will advance into a type of class appropriate to the domain managed.
-For instance, a petty noble’s son (0th level character) who inherits his father’s small domain (125gp per month) will earn 50 XP per month [(125gp – 25gp) x ½], advancing to become a 1st level fighter after 2 months as serving as baron (if bandits don’t kill him first).
+For instance, a petty noble's son (0th level character) who inherits his father's small domain (125gp per month) will earn 50 XP per month [(125gp - 25gp) x  1/2 ], advancing to become a 1st level fighter after 2 months as serving as baron (if bandits don't kill him first).

 Hijinks: A 0th level character may earn XP from perpetrating hijinks.
 In most cases, the only hijink available to 0th level characters is carousing (Hear Noises 18+).
 When the 0th level character earns 100xp from carousing, he may become a 1st level assassin, nightblade, or thief.
 Which class will depend on his race (only elves may be nightblades) and the sort of company the character is keeping.
 On average, it takes 0th level characters 6 months of consorting with unsavory sorts in dimly-lit taverns to advance.

-When a 0th level character advances to 1st level, he gains the Adventuring proficiency and his new class’s proficiency, powers, attack throws, and saving throws.
-The character re-rolls his hit points using his new class’s Hit Die, keeping either his new hp total or his prior hp total if it was higher.
+When a 0th level character advances to 1st level, he gains the Adventuring proficiency and his new class's proficiency, powers, attack throws, and saving throws.
+The character re-rolls his hit points using his new class's Hit Die, keeping either his new hp total or his prior hp total if it was higher.
 The new 1st level character retains any general proficiencies he already knew.
 Each time he becomes eligible to learn a new general proficiency by advancing in class level, he may replace one of these existing general proficiencies with a new general proficiency better suited to his new class.